 Management of mild-moderate mental health conditions in primary care

 Women who have a mild-moderate mental health condition should be engaged with first-line treatment in primary care, including options such as referral to local counselling services or primary care psychology, and medication where indicated.
-Where appropriate, please also refer to third sector organisations, such as Crossreach counselling, Aberlour perinatal befriending project, JUNO peer support groups, pregnancy and parents’ centres, and other relevant agencies such as Pregnancy Counselling & Care (Scotland).
-Please see Primary Care Management and the Resources & Links section for further information and contact details.
+Where appropriate, please also refer to third sector organisations – please see the Perinatal Mental Health Resources and Links page for more detail.

-Where additional parenting support is required, this should be discussed with the Health Visitor and involvement with local agencies such as Home Start, Sure Start, Early Years Centre and Children’s Services.
-Children’s planning meetings should be considered, in line with GIRFEC guidance.
+Where additional parenting support is required, this should be discussed with the Health Visitor and involvement with local agencies considered.

-The Lothian Perinatal Mental Health Service is happy to provide advice on management options to primary care if needed.
+The CPMHT is happy to provide advice on management options to primary care if needed.

 Who can refer: